 Though many of these ridiculously expensive guns are rare, custom made, or have unique historical significance, there are also quite a few off the shelf guns out there that can quite literally "break the bank."

 Some of the choices on this list of expensive guns are difficult to accurately price because they are so rare.
 In these cases, I did my best to estimate the cost using the commonly available resources and I attempted to provide a price range for a firearm in "new" or "like new" condition when possible.

 Check out our choices for the 12 most ridiculously expensive guns you'll never afford, and let us know what other firearms are out there that we should have included.

-Pre-1964 Winchester Model 70 in .458 Winchester Magnum, .35 Remington, or .300 Savage
+1. Pre-1964 Winchester Model 70 in .458 Winchester Magnum, .35 Remington or .300 Savage

 Most Howdah Pistols were custom made in the same caliber as the rifle that the hunter carried, though this was not always the case.
-Unfortunately, most Howdah Pistols were chambered for black powder cartridges (which are prone to corrosion), so finding a Howdah Pistol in pristine condition today is difficult and an original Howdah Pistol in excellent condition will command a high price.
+Unfortunately, most Howdah Pistols were chambered for black powder cartridges (which are prone to corrosion), so finding early flintlock pistols like a Howdah in pristine condition today is extremely difficult.

-Titanium Gold Desert Eagle in .440 Cor-Bon
+3. Titanium Gold Desert Eagle in .440 Cor-Bon

 A staple of action movies and video games, the Desert Eagle is characterized by its large frame and powerful recoil.
 Designed by Magnum Research and Israeli Military Industries, the Desert Eagle is a gas operated pistol currently manufactured in .357 Magnum, .44 Magnum, and .50 Action Express.